addyosmani/backbone-fundamentals/index.md

 ## In action

 Now refresh index.html and we should be able to see the fruits of our labour.

-Errors in console mentioned above should gone and todos added through console earlier should appear in the list populated from the Local Storage.
+The todos added through console earlier should appear in the list populated from the Local Storage.
 Also, we should be able to type a todo name, and press return to submit the form, creating a new todo.

 ![](img/todocompleted.png)